Skip to main content

 restart: unless-stopped

-Wave will be available at http://localhost:9090 once the container is running and healthy.
+Wave is available at http://localhost:9090 once the container is running and healthy.
 The application may take 30-60 seconds to fully initialize on first startup, as it performs database migrations.

 Advanced configuration